 Therapy Dog Certification

-To have your dog recognized as a therapy animal, Compassionate Care Therapy Canines, Inc. (CCTC) requires that the dog be at least one year old.
-Do you believe that both you and your beloved companion possess the essential traits for this important role?
-If so, consider the steps you can take to embark on this fulfilling journey together.
-Let’s explore the fundamental qualifications that therapy dogs need to fulfill.
+If you believe that both you and your cherished companion have the necessary qualities for this meaningful role, you are already on the right path.
+To have your dog recognized as a therapy animal, Compassionate Care Therapy Canines, Inc, (CCTC,) CCTC stipulates that the dog must be at least one year old.
+If your furry friend meets this age requirement, consider the steps you can take to embark on this rewarding journey together.
+Let’s delve into the essential qualifications that therapy dogs must meet.

-Therapy dogs must possess a calm and gentle demeanor, as those that are anxious or aggressive cannot effectively bring comfort to those in need.
-The ideal therapy dog embodies tranquility and kindness, fostering an atmosphere of love and compassion.
-In addition to this soothing nature, there are other essential behavioral traits that these remarkable dogs should display to truly excel in their vital role.
+Therapy dogs should have a calm and gentle nature, as those that exhibit anxiety or aggression are unable to provide the comfort needed by those they serve.
+The perfect therapy dog radiates tranquility and kindness, creating an environment filled with love and compassion.
+Beyond this soothing presence, there are additional important behavioral qualities that these extraordinary dogs must possess to truly thrive in their essential role:

 - At ease around other pets and dogs